 How to Make a WordPress Website in 5 Steps

 Creating a WordPress website is easy and does not require coding or development expertise.
 To create your WordPress site, you need to get hosting, choose your theme, and design your site.
-When you’ve created and designed all of your pages, posts, and site elements, then you can add additional functionality via plug-ins.
+When you’ve created and designed all of your pages, posts, widgets, and site elements, then you can add additional functionality via plug-ins.

 Here is how to make a WordPress website in five steps.